 The PC challenges the baseline figures in the BNG calculation which appear to show a loss of only 0.03 km (30 metres) of hedgerow in this development.
 Our own calculations are that up to 100 metres in length will in fact be lost.
-Additionally, the metric does not appear to take into consideration the width of the hedgerows which ranges from 2m to 6m.
+Additionally, the metric does not appear to take into consideration the width of the hedgerows which, as stated above, is in some cases 6m.

-3. "Advised areas" relationship:
+3) "Advised areas" relationship: